 It’s important to understand that GA4 isn’t just a slightly updated version of the Google Analytics experience that you’ve been using to collect and organize data for the past decade.
 This is a completely new system from top to bottom that — while different from what you’ve been used to — ultimately gives you more flexibility to measure user experience and marketing performance data across your website.

-For those of you with Dealer Inspire websites, you’ve already been set up with a GA4 property that is collecting data as we speak so that when Universal Analytics shuts down, you’ll have a full year of historical data in GA4 to reference and use in comparison performance reports.
+All Dealer Inspire websites were set up with a GA4 property to collect data so that when Universal Analytics shuts down, you’ll have a full year’s worth of historical data to reference and use in comparison performance reports.